ZeevoX/Recorder/NIGHTLY-CHANGELOG.md

+#### 2017-05-06
+* Bug fixes

 #### 2017-05-05
-*Fixed feedback button action
+* Fixed feedback button action
-*Added app version info on the about screen
+* Added app version info on the about screen
-*Made the Recorder icon on the about screen smaller to prevent pixelation
+* Made the Recorder icon on the about screen smaller to prevent pixelation

 #### 2017-05-04
-*Added feedback button to about screen
+* Added feedback button to about screen
-*Code cleanup
+* Code cleanup

 #### 2017-05-03
 * Brightened colors